seth-gordon/daemonica/_grammar/morphology.md

 [^1]:
-    In this grammar, for clarity, we use colons to separate the roots of a word within a stem, and hyphens to separate affixes from each other and from the stem they are attached to.
+    In this grammar, for clarity, we use colons to separate the morphemes within a stem (these will usually not be glossed separately), and hyphens to separate affixes
+    from each other and from the stem they are attached to.
     However, no form of written Daemonica makes such a distinction.